Disclosure: Some of the links on this page may be affiliate links.

 I used the cheapest shared hosting plan at A2 Hosting for this, and it worked admirably.
 You’d want their Lite plan, it's cheapest and that’s what I used for exactly this purpose.
 I didn’t purchase any of the add-ons, and you won’t need them either.
 If necessary, you can always upgrade your plan later to the next level as your site grows.

 Extra info for those who like to be prepared: Not all hosts can handle Dolphin especially well; I tried a different host initially and it was just way too slow, so I got my money back and switched hosts.
 I therefore recommend A2 Hosting for Dolphin because I’ve successfully used it for this, and it performs perfectly.
 But if you’d like a couple of high-performing alternative hosts to pick from, I’d also recommend People's Host (using their Basic plan) and SiteGround (using their Startup plan).
 Shared hosting plans from all of those 3 hosts come bundled with cPanel and Softaculous, which make installation and management a breeze, and that’s what you’ll see in the tutorial illustrations below.
 If you pick a host that’s not one of those three, you’ll want to find one that includes cPanel and Softaculous in the plan.

 No matter what host you use, after you purchase your hosting plan, you’ll need remember to log into your domain name registrar and point your domain to your host.
 It’s a very simple and easy 1-step thing.
-You’ll only need to update the nameservers for that particular domain; nothing else will change.
-In the welcome email from your web host, it will tell you the names of the nameservers that you’ll need to type in.
+In the welcome email from your web host, it will tell you the names of the nameservers that you’ll need to type in at your domain name registrar.
 The exact place to enter these names at your domain name registrar will be different at different registrars, so if unsure, check in your registrar’s knowledgebase for how to update nameservers for a domain.

 Step 2: Install Dolphin in 1 click